slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"The imagination of nature is far, far greater than the imagination of man."
 -- Richard Feynman*

-> *"Technological progress is like an ax in the hands of a pathological criminal."
+> *"Technological progress is like an ax in the hands of a pathological criminal." (...)
--- Albert Einstein*

-> *"Science is a wonderful thing if one does not have to earn one’s living at it." (...)
+"Science is a wonderful thing if one does not have to earn one’s living at it." (...)
 "If we knew what it was we were doing, it would not be called research, would it?"
 -- Albert Einstein*